zmb3/teleport/rfd/0034-clients-rotate-certs.md

 ##### Refresh Client connection

 The agent will watch its store's `Refresh` channel in order to refresh the client connection when needed.
 This may be caused by the Cert Agent writing to the `Store` itself, or by an external actor.

+### Monitoring

+It is possible that one, some, or all of the Cert Stores that the Cert Agent is managing have become invalid.
+For example, this could happen due to the certs being invalid before the Cert Agent is started up or because there was significant server downtime.
+Whatever the case, it should be simple for a user to find out that there is an issue and resolve it.

+This can be done with a simple alerting mechanism via prometheus.

 ### RBAC restriction